 Analyzing Penn National Gaming's Unusual Options Activity

-Penn National Gaming (NASDAQ:PENN) shares experienced unusual options activity on Friday.
-The stock price moved down to $75.36 following the option alert.
+Shares of Penn National Gaming (NASDAQ:PENN) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $73.77.

 - Option Type: TRADE